1946 CONOCO MAP OF THE ROSWELL REGION. COURTESY OF MY ALL TIME FAVORITE ANTI-ROSWELL ANTI-UFO DUDES, TIM PRINTY

 The second location, usually referred to as the Brazel site or sometimes the debris field, is in the desert flatlands northwest of Roswell not far from the town of Corona.
 In the initial stages the military wasn't involved at all at the Brazel site, at least at the level of the archaeologist site because it was stumbled on by a civilian in the process of his early morning chores and then, in turn reported to the local sheriff.
 It was the sheriff who brought it to the attention military authorities at the Air Field.

-Why?
-Because there was no sign of an actual craft at the Brazel site, only scattered debris that could easily be foisted off as a weather balloon.
+The whole series of intentional disinformation regarding two sites being put forth was because there was no sign of an actual craft at the Brazel site, only scattered debris that could easily be foisted off as a weather balloon.
 Heavier or larger components such as the craft itself or a power source, if there was one, had already been crated up and carted off --- or in those early stages undiscovered out on the desert floor some distance away from the debris field along the object's flight path --- all the while the archaeologist site was in the final stages of being totally sanitized.
-See:

 ROSWELL INCIDENT: UPDATED